demisto/content/Packs/NetCalc/Scripts/IPCalcCheckSubnetCollision/README.md

-An Automation Script to return subnet collision address
+An automation script to return subnet collision result

 ## Script Data
 ---